todokr/csv2xml/README.md

 # csv2xml

-Convert CSV to XML.
-Output is written to stdout.
+CLI tool that converts CSV to XML.
+Output is written to stdout so that you can handle output with pipe and redirect.

 ## Build